ibm-cloud-docs/pattern-pvs-ibmi-resiliency/compute-design.md

 - If one LPAR fails, the second LPAR would seamlessly assume the primary role, helping ensure uninterrupted system functions.

-- This method offers adequate LPAR compute for clustered IBMi LPARs in one {{site.data.keyword.cloud_notm}} data center for local high availability.
+- This method offers adequate LPAR compute for clustered IBM i LPARs in one {{site.data.keyword.cloud_notm}} data center for local high availability.

 ## Compute considerations for disaster recovery
 {: #design-considerations-dr}